Ultimate Guide of Yoga for Constipation !

 Now I will explain complete yoga therapy for constipation.
 It covers different yoga asana, pranayama, bandha and yoga mudras.
 We have also covered the diet-related details for the cure of constipation.
 Depending on the comfort & flexibility of the practitioner, one can opt for all or any of the therapeutic solutions.

-Yoga for constipation: Develop a morning Ritual of bowel cleansing to eradicate constipation
+Yoga for Constipation: Develop a morning Ritual of bowel cleansing to eradicate Constipation

 Majority of people have a habit of drinking bed tea or coffee after waking up.
 Bed tea or coffee causes dehydration in the body, bloating and metabolic imbalance.